-If you've been on the fence about trying those root vegetables that look like white carrots, it's time to get off!
-Roasted parsnips with arugula pistachio pesto is just the recipe to introduce you to these delicious little gems!
+If you've been on the fence about trying those root vegetables that look like white carrots, it's time to get off and make these easy roasted parsnips with arugula pistachio pesto!

 Are Parsnips Healthy?

 Notably, a serving of this recipe has almost 40% of your recommended fiber intake for the day - great for both heart health and regularity!
 Parsnips are a good source of potassium and vitamin C, as well.
 And that's BEFORE we add the delicious pesto!
 (See more about the nutritional content of parsnips.)

 Once you have that pesto made, it's smooth sailing to meal time (actually you can make the pesto while the parsnips cook to save time!).

 One of the reasons I love roasting vegetables is because they pack maximum yum for little effort.
 So if you've ever wondered how to roast parsnips in the oven, know that they are no exception.
 Easy peasy.